pyDev-marufa/national-emergency-hotline-service/readme.md

 <!-- QUESTION-3 -->
----What is Event Bubbling and how does it work?
+# What is Event Bubbling and how does it work?

 ANSWER:Event Bubbling is the process where an event starts from the target element and then bubbles up to its parent elements all the way up to the document.